gitenter/gitenter/doc/requirements/SyRS.md

     - Expired.
 - [SyRS-0065]{SyRS-0061,SyRS-0063,SyRS-0064} For documents in status of approval or expired, (1) a version based on the corresponding review meeting, and (2) date of issues shall be provided.
     - A version based on the associated review meeting corresponds to a global version, but only part of the documents are included in the review activity.
 Even if there is an approval reviewing of that particular commit, one particular document may not be actually included, so it should be in status draft.
+    - *(Shall this version be compatible to the case that questions/comments raised and correctness will be in the follow-up version (which may not be a full review meeting), but document merged?)*
 - [SyRS-0066]{SyRS-0064} For documents in status of approval or expired, the reviewer(s) and the pertinent manager(s) show be marked with it.
     - Reviewer(s) is per-document.
     - Pertinent manager(s) is per-reviewing activity.